Basically, there are three ways of exerting influence on your profit/net

 = Profit

-turnover rather than high profit.
-The two must go along - at least in the long
+Many companies, new as well as existing ones, tend to prioritise high turnover rather than high profit.
+The two must go along - at least in the long run.

-is, that s/he wants the company to progress and grow in order to ensure a
+A good reason for a business owner to prioritise turnover rather than profit is, that s/he wants the company to progress and grow in order to ensure a long-term profit gain.

-Turn-over can cost
+Turnover can cost

 Eventually, the business owner will realise that gaining a higher turnover can